-I was a guest on The Sports Page with Trey Edge and Bill Boyette this week, the two-hour talk show on WCLN-FM Christian radio 107.3 that airs from 6 to 8 p.m. on Mondays.
+I was a guest on The Sports Page with Trey Edge and Bill Boyette this week, the two-hour talk show on WCLN-FM Christian radio 107.3 that airs from 6 to 8 p.m.

 The guys asked me if I was surprised there are five teams tied for first place in the Patriot Athletic Conference football standings with three weeks left in the regular season.